 Very Little Work Creates a Delicious Reward

-Once you gather your ingredients, you’ll mix everything until the flour is moistened and forms a ball.
+Once you gather your ingredients, mix everything until the flour is moistened and forms a ball.
 All it takes is a gentle hand.
-No kneading required.
+No kneading is required.
 (As a matter of fact, you don’t want to mix this dough too much.)
-Your dough will be wet and sticky, but all you need to do is shape it into a round, then pat it down, and pop it in the oven.
+Your dough will be wet and sticky, but you only need to shape it into a round, then pat it down and pop it in the oven.
 It really couldn’t be easier!

 So watch the recipe video, print out the recipe, and let’s get baking.
 In about 30 minutes, you’ll take a gloriously light and deliciously fresh home-baked bread out of your oven.
 Eat it plain, or slather it with butter and jam.
 Either way, it’s going to be scrumptious!